Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-electronics.md

 ## Install Rasperry Pi Compute Module

-The raspberry pi compute module 4 should just click into the connectors on the carrier board you installed in the previous step.
+The Raspberry Pi Compute Module 4 should just click into the connectors on the carrier board you installed in the previous step.

 ## Soldering Raspberry Pi QWIIC Adapter
-The qwiic adapter to connect the CO2 sensor to the raspberry comes without headers soldered on.
+The qwiic adapter to connect the CO2 sensor to the Raspberry Pi comes without headers soldered on.

 ![qwiic no headers](images/qwiic_shim_no_headers.jpeg)

-You'll need to solder on headers like so:
+You'll need to solder on headers to the bottom, like so:
 ![qwiic headers](images/qwiic_shim_headers.png)

 ## GPS Antennae Clip